 Breckinridge Capital Advisors investment team members got together after Joseph Biden was declared to have accumulated sufficient Electoral College votes to secure victory.
 They discussed the implications of the outcome in the months ahead.
-Participants were Matt Buscone and Jeff Glenn, co-heads of Portfolio management; Nick Elfner and Adam Stern, co-heads of Research; and Laura Lake, chief investment officer.
+Participants were Matt Buscone and Jeff Glenn, co-heads of Portfolio management; Nick Elfner and Adam Stern, co-heads of Research; and Laura Lake, former chief investment officer.
 Their comments as of November 10 follow.

 Adam: Well, the election results are in but, a period of legal challenges is in the offing.
 The results of those challenges at this time are uncertain and could be consequential.